munificent/craftinginterpreters/book/strings.md

 The name "Obj" itself refers to a struct that contains the state shared across all object types.
 It's sort of like the "base class" for objects.
-Because of some cyclic dependencies between values and objects, we forward-declare it in the "value" module:
+Because of some cyclic dependencies between values and objects, we forward-declare it in the "value" module.

 ^code forward-declare-obj (2 before, 1 after)

-And the actual definition is in a new module:
+And the actual definition is in a new module.

 ^code object-h

 Right now, it only contains the type tag.
-Shortly, we'll add some other bookkeeping information for memory management in there.
-The type enum is:
+Shortly, we'll add some other bookkeeping information for memory management.
+The type enum is this:

 ^code obj-type (1 before, 2 after)

 Obviously, that will be more useful in later chapters after we add more heap-allocated types.
-Since we'll be accessing these tag types frequently, it's worth making a little macro that extracts the object type tag from a given
+Since we'll be accessing these tag types frequently, it's worth making a little macro that extracts the object type tag from a given Value.
-Value:

 ^code obj-type-macro (1 before, 2 after)

 That's our foundation.
 Now, let's build strings on top of it.
 The payload for strings is defined in a separate struct.
-Again we need to forward-declare it:
+Again we need to forward-declare it.

 ^code forward-declare-obj-string (1 before, 2 after)

-The definition lives alongside Obj:
+The definition lives alongside Obj.

 ^code obj-string (1 before, 2 after)